Baptiste-Pollien/www/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "baptiste.pollien@isae-supaero.fr"
+email: "baptiste.pollien@renault.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I am a PhD student at [ISAE-SUPAERO](https://www.isae-supaero.fr/), in Toulouse.
+I am a Software Engineer HMI at [Ampere Software Technology](https://www.ampere.cars/), working on the [Software Defined Vehicle](https://www.renaultgroup.com/news-onair/actualites/tout-savoir-sur-le-software-defined-vehicle/) (SDV) project.

+I defended my thesis in November 2023, Formal Verification of an UAV autopilot: Static analysis and Verified Code Generation.
 My thesis deals with formal methods applied on UAV autopilot, especially [Paparazzi](https://wiki.paparazziuav.org/wiki/Main_Page) autopilot developed at [ENAC](https://www.enac.fr/).
-I am currently working on the verification of the Paparazzi flight plan generator using [Coq](https://coq.inria.fr/).
-I previously worked on the verification of a mathematical library of Paparazzi using [Frama-C](https://frama-c.com/) with [EVA](https://frama-c.com/fc-plugins/eva.html) and [WP](https://frama-c.com/fc-plugins/wp.html) plugins.
+I worked on the verification of a mathematical library of Paparazzi using [Frama-C](https://frama-c.com/) with [EVA](https://frama-c.com/fc-plugins/eva.html) and [WP](https://frama-c.com/fc-plugins/wp.html) plugins.
 I focused on the verification of the absence of runtime errors (overflows, divisions by 0…) but I also verified some functional properties.
+I also worked on the verification of the Paparazzi flight plan generator using [Coq](https://coq.inria.fr/).
+I formalised the flight plan semantics of the input language and I have proved the correctness of the generator.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->